viccuad/salt-configs/README.md

 With that in mind, I've chosen the git submodule option.
-I like the trade-off of having a git submodule that contains all the private states and files, and submodule only gets used if it has been initialized and populated
+I like the trade-off of having a git submodule that contains all the private states and files, and the submodule only gets used if it has been initialized and populated.

 # Deploying the configs #